Locally finitely presented and coherent hearts: Preliminaries on torsion pairs

-\begin{lema} Let $\G$ be a locally finitely presented Grothendieck category and let $\S\subseteq \fp(\G)$ be a full subcategory closed under extensions and quotients in $\fp (\G)$.
-If the functor $\Ext_\G^1(S,-)\colon \G\to\Ab$ preserves direct limits of objects in $\S$, for all $S\in \S$, then $\varinjlim\S$ is a torsion class in $\G$. \end{lema} \begin{proof} We will verify that $\varinjlim\S=\Gen(\S)$.
-Then, it easily follows that $\varinjlim\S$ is closed under taking coproduct, quotients, and by Lem.\,\ref{lem. fp(A) is ab}, also under taking extensions; hence, by Lem.\,\ref{construction_of_tor_rad}, it will follow that $\varinjlim\S$ is a torsion class.
-Let $(T_i)_{i\in I}$ be a family of objects in $\S$, consider a short exact sequence
+\begin{lema} Let $\G$ be a locally finitely presented Grothendieck category and suppose that there is an $\S\subseteq \fp(\G)$, closed under extensions and quotients in $\fp (\G)$, such that $\Ext_\G^1(S,-)\colon \G\to\Ab$ preserves direct limits of objects in $\S$, for all $S\in \S$.
+Then, ${\varinjlim}\,\S=\Gen(\S)$ and this is a torsion class. \end{lema} \begin{proof} It is enough to verify that ${\varinjlim}\,\S=\Gen(\S)$ as, in that case, this class is closed under extensions (by Lemma~\ref{lem. fp(A) is ab}), coproducts and quotients.
+Consider a short exact sequence